 So where does that leave us?
 With our languages, our books, our thoughts?

 We already have everything we need to be 'bi-literate.'
 If you're like me, you probably have seen the scales tip pretty far towards the side of online reading and writing.
-Now we just need a little push in the other direction.

 Want to make sure you cultivate both parts of your mind?